Emirates Capital Asset Management (ECAM)

 (market cap weighted index)

-For the week the Dow Jones Global Index had a gain of +0.76%.
-As can be seen on the chart above, price remains below the 65 week moving average (blue line) and below resistance @ 492-505.
-Support zone is currently @ 444-447 (the pre-covid peak in Feb 2020).
+For the week the Dow Jones Global Index had a loss of -0.07%.
+Price closed below the 52 week moving average (green line) and below previous support @ 623-628.

 Value Line Geometric Index and Global Dow Index